eddiecorrigall/jungle/README.md

 A toy programming language built for the Java Virtual Machine.

+## Features

+Most features are inherited from JVM.

+- Automatic garbage collection
+- Concurrency
+- Objects

+This project is for educational purposes (but mostly to have fun).
+There are a couple of goals for this language.

+- JVM programming accessibility for command-line
+- fully transparent compiling process
+- simplified Java language feature
+    - no classes
+    - no `null`

 ## Setup

-Requires a Java Runtime Environment (JRE) with minimum version `1.8`.
+A Java Runtime Environment (JRE) is required with minimum version `1.8`.
 Either install the OpenJDK or Oracle JRE.

 ```bash